jetbrains-academy/kotlin-onboarding-introduction/Chat/askSecondQuestion/task.md

-In this task you will reply to the user and then to ask the next question!
+In this task, you will respond to the user and then ask the next question!

 ### Task

 Firstly, print `Nice to meet you, <some user's answer>!
 My name is Kotlin Bot!
 I am a young programming language created in 2010.
-How old are you?`, where instead `<some user's answer>` you need to print the user's answer from the previous task, e.g. if the user answered `John`, the text `Nice to meet you, John!
+How old are you?`, where you replace `<some user's answer>` with the user's answer from the previous task.
+For instance, if the user answered `John`, the text `Nice to meet you, John!
 My name is Kotlin Bot!
 I am a young programming language created in 2010.
 How old are you?` will be printed.

-After that, read the second user answer into a variable (you can use any name of the variable that you wish).
+After that, read the second user's answer into a variable (you can use any variable name you wish).

-**Note**: to avoid typos just copy the text from here and paste into your code.
+**Note**: to avoid typos, just copy the text from here and paste it into your code.

 If you have any difficulties, **hints will help you solve this task**.